isce-framework/isce2/contrib/PyCuAmpcor/README.md

 PyCuAmpcor now uses exclusively the GDAL driver to read images, only single-precision binary data are supported.
 (Image heights/widths are still required as inputs; they are mainly for dimension checking.
 We will update later to read them with the GDAL driver).
 Multi-band is not currently supported, but can be added if desired.

 The offset output is arranged in BIP format, with each pixel (azimuth offset, range offset).
 In addition to a static gross offset (i.e., a constant for all search windows), PyCuAmpcor supports varying gross offsets as inputs (e.g., for glaciers, users can compute the gross offsets with the velocity model for different locations and use them as inputs for PyCuAmpcor.
-See 2.1 for details.

-The offsetImage only ouputs the (dense) offset values computed from the cross-correlations.
+The offsetImage only outputs the (dense) offset values computed from the cross-correlations.
 Users need to add offsetImage and grossOffsetImage to obtain the total offsets.

 The dimension/direction names used in PyCuAmpcor are:
 * the inner-most dimension x(i): row, height, down, azimuth, along the track.
 * the outer-most dimension y(j): column, width, across, range, along the sight.
-* C/C++/Python use row-major indexing: a[i][j] -> a[i*WIDTH+j]
-* FORTRAN/BLAS/CUBLAS use column-major indexing: a[i][j]->a[i+j*LENGTH]

-Note that ampcor.F in general uses y for rows and x for columns which is opposite to PyCuAmpcor.
+Note that ampcor.F and GDAL in general use y for rows and x for columns.

 Note also PyCuAmpcor parameters refer to the names used by the PyCuAmpcor Python class.
 They may be different from those used in C/C++/CUDA, or the cuDenseOffsets.py args.